Metaswitch/clearwater-docker/README.md

     - Replace `clusterIP: None` in bono-svc.yaml with `type: "LoadBalancer"`, and add a line following this of `loadBalancerIP: <static IP>`
     - Add the lines `name: PUBLIC_IP` and `value: <static IP>` to the `env:` section of the bono-depl.yaml file

-  - To expose Ellis, you can simply set it up as a NodePort service:
-    - Replace `clusterIP: None` in ellis-svc.yaml with `type: NodePort`, and add a line to the "http" port configuration specifying `nodePort: <port number>`
-    - Depending on your platform you may need to manually create a firewall rule to allow access to this port.
-E.g. on GKE this can be done from the command line using gcloud if you have it installed.  e.g.
-        `gcloud compute firewall-rules create ellis --allow tcp:30080`

 ### Deploy Clearwater in Kubernetes

 To deploy the images, you should simply run `kubectl apply -f clearwater-docker/kubernetes`.
 It may take a minute or so before the deployment is fully established, the load balancer is created, and the deployment is ready to accept calls.

 Note this will deploy all containers.
 If you don't need e.g. Bono, Homestead-prov, Ellis etc. then just move the corresponding svc and depl files out of the directory before running the create command.

 If you have deployed using the standard configuration then you can run the [clearwater-live-tests](https://github.com/Metaswitch/clearwater-live-test/) against the deployment using e.g.